gittakisnani/gittakisnani/README.md

 # Hi There, I'm Taki 👋

-## I'm MERN Full Stack Developer
+## I'm MERN Full Stack Developer.
 <br />

-- 📚 I am constantly learning new skills and striving for progerss
+- 📚 I am constantly learning new skills and striving for progerss.